0xAliRaza/habitly/README.md

 These instructions will get you a copy of this project running on your local machine in dev mode.

+Note: For demo purpose I have places `frontend/auth_config.json` and `backend/auth_config.py` which uses my auth0 tenant that I created for demo purposes.
+Consider changing these files if you ever end up deploying this web app.

 ### Using Docker (recommended)

 **Prerequisites:**